Baltimore Ravens: 2000: Super Bowl XXXV champions

 Banks shared playing time in the 2000 regular season with Trent Dilfer.
 Both players put up decent numbers (and a 1,364-yard rushing season by rookie Jamal Lewis helped too) but the defense became the team's hallmark and bailed a struggling offense out in many instances through the season.
 Ray Lewis was named Defensive Player of the Year.
 Two of his defensive teammates, Sam Adams and Rod Woodson, made the Pro Bowl.
 Baltimore's season started strong with a 5–1 record.
-But the team struggled through mid-season, at one point going five games without scoring an offensive touchdown.
+But the team struggled through midseason, at one point going five games without scoring an offensive touchdown.
 The team regrouped and won each of their last seven games, finishing 12–4 and making the playoffs for the first time.

-During the 2000 season, the Ravens' dominating defense broke two notable NFL records.
-They held opposing teams to 165 total points, surpassing the 1985 Chicago Bears mark of 198 points for a 16-game season as well as surpassing the 1986 Chicago Bears mark of 187 points for a 16-game season, which at that time was the current NFL record these things along with outstanding play by the defense places the 2000 Ravens in the discussion as one of the greatest NFL defenses of all time along with the 1985 Chicago Bears, 2002 Tampa Bay Buccaneers, and the 2015 Denver Broncos defenses.
+During the 2000 season, the Ravens' dominating defense broke a notable NFL record.
+They held opposing teams to 165 total points, surpassing the 1986 Chicago Bears mark of 187 points for a 16-game season, which at that time was the current NFL record.
+That record still stands, and the 2000 Ravens remain in the discussion as one of the greatest NFL defenses of all time, most notably alongside the 1985 Chicago Bears defense.

 Since the divisional rival Tennessee Titans had a record of 13–3, the Ravens had to play in the wild card round.
 They dominated the Denver Broncos 21–3 in their first game.
 In the divisional playoff, they went on the road to Tennessee.
 With the score tied 10–10 in the fourth quarter, an Al Del Greco field goal attempt was blocked and returned for a touchdown by Anthony Mitchell, and a Ray Lewis interception return for a score put the game squarely in Baltimore's favor.
 The 24–10 win put the Ravens in the AFC Championship against the Oakland Raiders.
 The game was rarely in doubt.
 Shannon Sharpe's 96-yard touchdown catch early in the second quarter followed by an injury to Raiders quarterback Rich Gannon were crucial as the Ravens won easily, 16–3.

 Baltimore then went to Tampa for Super Bowl XXXV against the New York Giants.
-The Ravens’ defense carried them to a win.
+The Ravens' defense carried them to a win.
 They recorded four sacks and forced five turnovers, one of which was a Kerry Collins interception returned for a touchdown by Duane Starks.
-The Giants' only score was a Ron Dixon kickoff return for a touchdown; however, the Ravens immediately countered with a touchdown return on the ensuing kickoff by Jermaine Lewis.
+The Giants' only score was a Ron Dixon kickoff return for a touchdown; however, the Ravens immediately countered with a touchdown return on the next kickoff by Jermaine Lewis.
 The Ravens became champions with a 34–7 win.